Kabukicho Love Hotel benefits from format and ambience, but lacks the stories necessary for the grand hotel movie formula to work.

 I didn’t realise it till last year.
 I adore the grand hotel movie formula and that’s all due to binging on TVB’s Hotel drama series in the 80s.

 Oh, all those hours of watching unrelated lives and experiences swirl together, with a stage as colourful as the individual themselves!
-On that, you do agree that the grand hotel storytelling formula is a splendid platform for exploration of all sorts of human experiences?
-Particularly those best examined as snippets instead of protracted tales?
+On that, you do agree that the grand hotel storytelling formula is a splendid platform for the exploration of all sorts of human experiences?
+Particularly those best examined as snippets, or vignettes, instead of protracted tales?

 As far as talents are concerned, I’d say that director Hiroki Ryūichi impresses here with his, what’s the word, amalgamation of seemingly unrelated stories, as well as the insightful glimpses into the operations of a typical love hotel in Tokyo.
 The cast delivers reasonable performances too with whatever screen time they are given.
 This is especially so for Lee Na-ra’s hardboiled but still resiliently positive Korean call girl.